aws-amplify/docs/docs/lib/datastore/fragments/native_common/setup-auth-rules.md

 ```

 ### Owner based Authorization with OIDC provider
-The following are commonly used patterns for owner based authorization using a 3rd party OIDC provider (e.g. Facebook, Google, Apple login).
+The following are commonly used patterns for owner based authorization using a 3rd party OIDC provider (e.g. Facebook, Google, etc...).
 For more information on how to tune these examples, please see the [CLI documentation on static group authorization](~/cli/graphql-transformer/auth.md#authorization-using-an-oidc-provider).

 * Using a 3rd party OIDC provider to achieve owner based authorization.
 ```graphql